 Beyond carbon, regenerative and conservation practices can deliver important agronomic benefits.
 LaCanne and Lundgren (2018) compared regenerative and conventional corn–soybean systems in the U.S. Midwest and found that regenerative farms with no-till, diverse rotations, cover crops and integrated livestock had comparable or higher yields but significantly higher profits, largely due to lower input costs and price premiums.

-At broader scale, Oldfield et al. (2019) showed that increases in soil organic matter are generally associated with higher yields, especially in low-input systems, while Ma et al. (2023) quantified the direct yield benefits of SOC increases from cover cropping in maize and soybean rotations.
+At broader scale, Oldfield and al. (2019) showed that increases in soil organic matter are generally associated with higher yields, especially in low-input systems, while Ma and al. (2023) quantified the direct yield benefits of SOC increases from cover cropping in maize and soybean rotations.
 These yield benefits arise from improved water-holding capacity, nutrient availability and root growth, which are particularly important as climate extremes intensify.
-Regenerative practices can also enhance ecological resilience by supporting greater above- and below-ground biodiversity, offering natural pest control and pollination services that reduce dependence on synthetic inputs (Schreefel et al., 2020; Rhodes, 2017).
+Regenerative practices can also enhance ecological resilience by supporting greater above- and below-ground biodiversity, offering natural pest control and pollination services that reduce dependence on synthetic inputs (Schreefel and al., 2020; Rhodes, 2017).

 4. Evidence for greenhouse-gas emission reductions and trade-offs